elhuhdron/emdrp/README.md

 The emdrp utilizes [neon](https://github.com/NervanaSystems/neon) as the convnet implementation for machine voxel classification.
 Sync to the current [supported release](neon3/neon_version.txt), apply a small [patch](neon3/neon.patch) from the path where neon was cloned and install per their instructions (Anaconda install method recommended).
 Finally install a few additional [requirements](neon3/requirements.txt) in the neon environment.

 python C extensions were created for fast performance of some pipeline steps.
-Build these are built with a simple [Makefile](recon/python/utils/pyCext/Makefile) after modifying the appropriate paths to python and numpy install locations.
+Build these with a simple [Makefile](recon/python/utils/pyCext/Makefile) after modifying the appropriate paths to python and numpy install locations.

 Currently the emdrp is more a collection of python, matlab and shell scripts than a toolbox or single install.
 Until this is remedied, the following need to be added to the respective paths (relative to emdrp clone path):